 (7) A description of the process that the public water system will use to provide water from an alternate source.
 The description shall include the following:

 (a) The process that will be used to obtain and transport water from the alternate source.

 (b) Three or more possible alternate sources of water.

 (c) A description of the source, which may include an interconnection to another public water system and the method of disinfection that will be used for each source.

 Sources selected shall independently or as a whole supply water of sufficient quality and quantity to support the drinking water needs (a minimum of one gallon per person per day) for all of the public water system's customers in the event of an emergency.

 (8) A description of a process for the provision of water to support the drinking water needs (a minimum of one gallon per person per day) of affected persons within twenty-four hours of an incident where the public water system is not capable of providing water through its distribution system.

-(9) A list of water users having critical needs for a continuous supply of water (e.g., hospitals, dialysis centers and nursing homes).
-This list shall include contact information that ensures a representative can be contacted at any time of the day.
+(9) A list of water users having critical needs for a continuous supply of water to include, but not be limited to, hospitals, dialysis centers and nursing homes.
+This list shall include contact information as provided by the critical users.

 (10) A description of the process used to determine the list of critical users.